 A win for American would allow the carrier to pare labor costs and make changes to operations to boost revenue, aiding its effort to restructure and become profitable after losses and failed labor negotiations drove the company into bankruptcy.

-The trial over the contracts ends as US Airways Group Inc. (LCC) is pursuing a merger with Fort Worth, Texas-based AMR.
+The trial over the contracts ends as US Airways Group Inc. (LCC:US) is pursuing a merger with Fort Worth, Texas-based AMR.
 US Airways has reached agreements on contract terms with the three unions, which say that they would be better off in a merged company.
-A combination of the two carriers would surpass United Continental Holdings Inc. (UAL) as the world’s largest airline based on passenger traffic.
+A combination of the two carriers would surpass United Continental Holdings Inc. (UAL:US) as the world’s largest airline based on passenger traffic.

 During closing arguments yesterday, Jack Gallagher, an attorney for American, called the possibility of a merger between the companies speculation regardless of union support for it.
 Only American’s business plan as a standalone company is relevant to the judge’s decision on the contracts, he said.

 “The suggestion that there is a transaction likely with US Airways is wholly speculative, wishful thinking,” he said.
 “American Airlines is strong as a standalone company.
 American Airlines doesn’t need a merger.”

 Lane urged American and the unions to negotiate a deal as he considers a ruling.
 Even if the judge lets the carrier tear up its union contracts, the two sides will be “stuck with each other” and have to negotiate new agreements, he said.

 “I urge, and cannot urge any more strongly, that parties resolve this dispute where it should be dealt with, at the negotiating table,” Lane said.
 “That means people are going to have to pocket some really hard feelings on both sides that go back quite a ways.”

 The unions already have agreed to take part in talks with American that will be overseen by another U.S. bankruptcy judge.